OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

 	  })
   </script>
 ```
-This script sets the type query parameter which is use in the IoTPlatformService creator service to determine which resource type to create, and to call the proper CE4IoTConnectorManager creation method.
-It also loads the appropriate content from JSP pages in the [creators](https://github.com/OSLC/iotp-adaptor/tree/master/CE4IoTConnector/src/main/webapp/creators) folder.
+This script sets the type query parameter which is use in the IoTPlatformService creator service to determine which resource type to create, and to call the proper iotp-adaptorManager creation method.
+It also loads the appropriate content from JSP pages in the [creators](https://github.com/OSLC/iotp-adaptor/tree/master/iotp-adaptor/src/main/webapp/creators) folder.
 These dialogs contain the HTML fragments that are specific to each resource.
 The implementation of these dialogs is similar to what Lyo Designer would create for individual resource creation dialogs.

 ## Small Preview Dialog